satra/NiPyPe-Paper/nipype_paper.rst

 is a similar solution but based on Debian/Ubuntu Linux distributions (therefore it does not work on Mac OS X).
-In addition to resolving dependencies and automatic updates NeuroDebian provides some of the software packages supported by NiPyPE.
+In addition to resolving dependencies and automatic updates NeuroDebian provides some of the software packages supported by NiPyPe.

 Development
 ~~~~~~~~~~~

-NiPyPE is trying to address the problem of interacting with ever
+NiPyPe is trying to address the problem of interacting with ever
 changing universe of neuroimaging software in a sustainable manner.
 Therefore the way its development is managed is part of the solution.
-NiPyPE is distributed under Berkeley Software Distribution license which
+NiPyPe is distributed under Berkeley Software Distribution license which
-allows free copying, modification and distribution and, in fact, NiPyPE
+allows free copying, modification and distribution and, in fact, NiPyPe
 meets all the requirements of open source definition (see Open Source
 Initiative\ :sup:``[4] <#ftnt4>`_`\ ).
 Development is also carried out
 openly through distributed version control (via GitHub) in an online